brunoguilherme1/blueskypost/README.md

 }
 ```

-### 5. Search and Retrieval
+### Search and retrieval

-When external context is needed, the system runs web search using DuckDuckGo Search through `ddgs`, filters irrelevant results, deduplicates URLs, and formats retrieved snippets into context for the final explanation model.
+Search is used only when extra context is needed.

 Main file: